API overview

 Optional Event Scripting

 To further reduce coding effort, you can perform "event orchestration" by configuration using "Event Script".
-It is available as an enterprise add-on module from Accenture.

 Co-existence with other development frameworks